|Nutritional Guidelines (per serving)|

 |Dietary Fiber 0g||1%|

 |Total Sugars 17g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If you take all of the rum and juices into account, the Jet Pilot is the epitome of a tropical drink.
 Then, there are the interesting flavor accents - cinnamon, bitters, anise - that make this cocktail intriguing to the taste buds and an extraordinary frozen drink.

 The combination of three styles of rum is key to making the Jet Pilot.
 There are also options available for the anise liqueur.
 While many people choose to go with Pernod or Herbsaint, there are an array of absinthes available to choose from.
 Whichever you go with, remember to keep the anise in check as it can easily overpower the drink's flavor.

-Blend on a fast speed for about 5-10 seconds.
+Blend on a fast speed for about 5 to 10 seconds.

 Pour into a hurricane or margarita glass.

 Garnish with a cherry.
 Serve and enjoy.